-Who’s leaving Love Island tonight?
+Who left Love Island tonight?

 A public vote was held to determine which contestants are the most and least popular, with Sunday night’s (25 July) instalment revealing who would be dumped next.

-At the episode’s end, Liberty receives a text summoning the islanders to the ominous fire pit.
+Near the episode’s end, Liberty received a text summoning the islanders to the ominous fire pit.

-Another message is then sent to Faye, informing the contestants that viewers have been voting for their favourite couple.
+Another message was then sent to Faye, informing the contestants that viewers have been voting for their favourite couple.

-Tyler is then told that he is safe, along with his partner Kaz, as well as fellow couple Abigail and Toby.
+Tyler was then told that he is safe, along with his partner Kaz, as well as fellow couple Abigail and Toby.

-The couple who received the fewest public votes is then announced.
+The couple who received the fewest public votes was then announced: Lucinda and Aaron.

-Love Island fans will be able to learn the identity of the couple by watching tonight’s episode live on ITV2.
-This piece will be updated once the pair has been announced.
+Lucinda and Aaron bid tearful goodbyes to their fellow contestants, and vowed to remain a couple despite their time on the series ending.

 You can find a full list of all the contestants to have been dumped from the villa here.